pomdtr/smallweb.run/docs/src/guides/auth.md

 Generally, you can use these middlewares by wrapping your app fetch handler with them.

+For example, if you want to protect your app behind email using <https://lastlogin.net>:

 ```ts
 // ~/smallweb/excalidraw/main.ts
 import { Excalidraw } from "jsr:@pomdtr/excalidraw";